KristianColville1/daily-sync/README.md

 - Add friends, expand a network and post content that reaches my network
 - Have the ability to personalize a profile
 - Have the ability to message friends and family
-- Be able to keep in touch with lost contacts create connections that last a lifetime
+- Being able to keep in touch with lost contacts & create connections that last a lifetime

 ### Site Owners Goals

 - Create a social media website that has the look and presentation of an experienced brand
 - Allow users to use create, read, update and delete functionality throughout the website to keep people engaged in a meaningful and interactive way
-- Provide authority for content that might offend or discriminate to ensure users that this is what a family friendly social media website looks like
+- Provide authority for content that might offend or discriminate to ensure users that this is what a family-friendly social media website looks like
 - Build a responsive and accessible website for a wide audience and build it with the latest tools and technology this world has to offer
 - Bring attention to detail and provide a great user experience